 For those that saw my first post on this blog and are wondering why I went for the DJI Mavic Pro instead of the DJI Spark, the answer is pretty simple: after watching many first time flights from users on Youtube I decided this drone is as easy to pilot as the Spark if not easier, it has way better video quality and will keep me from upgrading for a long time ahead.
 Bellow you can see some of my first flights, just to get acquainted with the new purchase.

-Also, if you don’t wanna miss my next videos which very likely will be shot with this drone, head to my channel on youtube and hit the Subscribe button!
+Also, if you don’t wanna miss my next videos which very likely will be shot with this drone, head to my youtube channel and hit the Subscribe button!

 Up until yesterday my knowledge of the polo game was close to 0.
 That’s also the number I wished my lense’s ⨍-number was close to.
 Well, starting yesterday I discovered this beautiful sport, full of action and grace at the same time.
 First I started to discover the game rules and techniques, then I observed the players finally I appreciated the effort the horses have to deliver in this challenging game.
 They say horses are going as fast as 35 mph so can you guess why you need a fast lens?
 All the images bellow we’re shot on a Canon EOS Mark II (not the best for fast action) with a Sigma 400mm ⨍5.6 APO Tele Macro HSM (not fast either) so I had to give my best to obtain some decent images.